Blog Nutrition Can You Eat Coffee Beans? Yes, but With Caution

 These beans are typically roasted and ground before being used to make coffee.
 However, they can also be eaten raw.

-When selecting coffee beans to eat, avoid green beans.
-These beans are unripe and may cause stomach upset.
+When selecting coffee beans to eat, you should avoid green beans as they are unripe and may cause stomach upset.

-When selecting coffee beans to eat, look for beans that are:
+When choosing coffee beans to eat, look for beans that are:

 • Dark brown or black in color